Lauren-Gorojovsky/Solubility-and-speciation-of-sulfur-under-crustal-conditions-Supplementary-materials/README.md

-# Sulfur solubility and speciation under crustal conditions
+# Solubility and speciation of sulfur under crustal conditions

 This repository contains the supplementary R project for: